deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 which is a [Pixel fork](https://github.com/DeltaZen/pixel) where each participant draws pixels in a different color.

-## The "Pong" app is realtime-only and implements delay compensation
+## The "Pong" app is realtime-only and implements clock synchronization

 XXX provide 10-second Pong video of two players playing